 RESEARCH PROJECT & EXHIBITION:

-Old sea charts are dotted with phantom islands – that is, landforms that never existed or were lost under the ocean.
+Old sea charts are dotted with phantom islands: landforms that never existed or were lost under the ocean.
 Only their names hint at what their finders saw.
 Was Bale of Cotton named for its soft chalk cliffs?
 What sadness inspired the appellation Enfant Perdu (lost child)?
 How did the Atlantic Isle come to be in the Pacific?
 And who were those sailors and pirates – Ruiz, Kendrick, Gama, George – whose European names lie scattered across far-flung seas?

-“No Such Place was a kind of autobiographical map – it plotted the landscape of ideas inside Cathy’s head, including the routes connecting apparently distant topics” (Alfredo Cramerotti, curator).
+Afterwards Alfredo wrote: “No Such Place was a kind of autobiographical map – it plotted the landscape of ideas inside Cathy’s head, including the routes connecting apparently distant topics.”

-Image: FA Cook’s ‘discovery’ of the North Pole in 1908, as reported in a newspaper of the time (from the collection of Cathy Haynes).
+Image: FA Cook’s ‘discovery’ of the North Pole in 1908, as reported in a newspaper of the time.
 It was later realised Cook had faked his journey.
+(Newspaper from the collection of Cathy Haynes.)